SEO Glossary

 Search Engine Glossary – I

 Impressions: Impressions are similar to page hits.
-The main difference is that impressions are counted per page – not per image or any other file that is linked to the HTML.
+The main difference is that impressions are counted per page, not per image or any other file linked to the HTML.

-Inbound Link: Inbound links are often spoken about when people are talking about backlinks.
+Inbound Link: Inbound links are often spoken about when people talk about backlinks.
 If you were to talk about an inbound link, you would refer to a link on someone else’s website, pointing to your own.

 Indexing: Search Engine Indexing is the process that occurs after a search engine crawler has visited your site.
-When the site is being indexed, it is entered into a database and organized to match the other documents previously indexed.
+When the site is indexed, it is entered into a database and organized to match the other previously indexed documents.

 Inktomi: Inktomi is another Search Engine.
-It was once the engine for many search engines such as MSN, HotBot and IWon.
+It was once the engine used for many search engines such as MSN, HotBot, and IWon.

 IP Address: IP numbers are unique 4-digit numbers separated by dots.
-IP numbers are assigned to every computer connected to the internet and are often related to domain names.
-An example IP number might be – 77.255.201.35 – 255, which is the highest number in an IP number.
+They are assigned to every computer connected to the Internet and are often related to domain names.
+An example IP number might be 77.255.201.35 – 255, the highest number in an IP number.

 ISP: An Internet Service Provider (ISP) is a company or organization that provides a service for people to access the Internet.
 Examples of ISPs might be Wannado, Freewire or AOL.